barathkumarg/email_clone/README.md

 # Working

-1.Make sure that you have installed python and any one ide for python [Anaconda spyder, pycharm] in your Computer and php myadmin to connect the db
+1.Make sure that you have installed python and any one ide for python [Anaconda spyder, pycharm] in your Computer and php myadmin to connect the db, use the dummy_mail.sql file for db schema

 2.Download code from github